 Hypoplastic left heart syndrome is a congenital disorder of the heart.
 It is characterized by structural underdevelopment of different parts present in left side of heart.
 This includes the left ventricle, aorta, aortic valve, and mitral valve.
 The left ventricle is a lower left chamber of heart.
 Its main function is to pump oxygenated blood to entire body through aorta, the great blood vessel.
-In hypoplastic left heart, the ventricle is extremely small sized or may be absent.

 Since the left ventricle has diminished function because of the anomaly, the right ventricle takes over its function.
 However, in doing so impure blood as well as pure oxygenated blood gets mixed.
 The body now receives this mixed blood which can be detrimental to health.
+Normally after the birth, for few days there remains a connection between the right ventricle and left ventricle of the heart.
+It is called ductus arteriosus.

 Causes of Hypoplastic Left Heart Syndrome: